allmaps/allmaps/packages/transform/README.md

 # @allmaps/transform

-Allmaps Transformation Library

-## Aim

 This module serves to **transform points**, polygons and other spatial features from one cartesian `(x, y)` plane to another **using a set of control points** identified in both planes.

-In the Allmaps case this transformation is **from the pixel coordinates space** of a IIIF Resource **to the map coordinate space** of an interactive map.

-This module's main usage in the Allmaps stack is in [@allmaps/render](../render) and [@allmaps/tileserver](../../apps/tileserver/), two locations where we produce a georeferenced image by triangulating a IIIF image and drawing these triangular parts on a map in a location computed by the transformation algorithm constructed from the annotation.
+It is used in [@allmaps/render](../../packages/render/) and [@allmaps/tileserver](../../apps/tileserver/), two packages where we produce a georeferenced image by triangulating a IIIF image and drawing these triangles on a map in a specific new location, with the triangle's new vertex location computed by the transformer of this package.
+The transformer is constructed from controle points in the annotation and transforms coordinates **from the pixel coordinates space** of a IIIF Resource **to the map coordinate space** of an interactive map.

+## How it works

 This library started out as a JavaScript port of [gdaltransform](https://gdal.org/programs/gdaltransform.html) (as described in [this notebook](https://observablehq.com/@bertspaan/gdaltransform?collection=@bertspaan/iiif-maps)) and initially only implemented polynomial transformations of order 1.
 Later Thin Plate Spline transformations were added (see [this notebook](https://observablehq.com/d/0b57d3b587542794)) amongst other transformations, which lead to a refactoring using the [`ml-matrix`](https://github.com/mljs/matrix) library applied for creating and solving the linear systems of equations which are the essence of each of these transformations.

-The algorithms correspond to those of GDAL and the results are (nearly) identical as can be checked in the [tests](./test/test-transform.js).
+The algorithms correspond to those of **GDAL** and the results are (nearly) identical as can be checked in the [tests](./test/test-transform.js).

-## Supported transformations

-The following transformations are supported:
+These are the **supported transformations**:

 | Type                | Options    | Description                                           | Properties                                                       | Min number of control points |
 | ------------------- | ---------- | ----------------------------------------------------- | ---------------------------------------------------------------- | -------------------- |